 Chickens are naturally resistant to mosquito-borne viruses and do not become ill, nor can they pass the virus back to mosquitoes. but they do develop antibodies that can be detected in lab tests.
 This makes them ideal 'sentinels' for detection of virus transmission.
 The District maintains a total of 50 chickens (10 at each of five flock sites) within the County.
 New young chickens are obtained from a commercial chicken farm each spring to insure that they have not been previously infected.
 Blood samples are collected twice a month from April through October and submitted to the California Department of Public Health's Viral and Rickettsial Disease Lab in Richmond to be tested for antibodies to WNV, WEE and SLE viruses.

-In 2015, 18 of our chickens (eight on Holland Tract, seven in Oakley and two in Martinez) tested positive for WNV antibodies.
-Positive chickens occurred between mid-July and mid-October.
+In 2016, five of our chickens (three on Holland Tract, two in Oakley) tested positive for WNV antibodies.
+Positive chickens occurred between mid-July and mid-August.
 Since chickens cannot pass the virus on to others, they are donated to charitable organizations for egg production or adopted by owners of the host properties at the end of each season.

-District Ecologists Damien Clauson and Eric Ghilarducci obtain blood samples from chickens' combs.
+Paper strips with blood samples from chickens' combs are marked and saved for testing.
 Chickens do not get sick from West Nile virus, but they develop antibodies to the virus.
 If antibodies are detected, then it's evidence of West Nile virus transmission in the area.